energimolnet/api-documentation/README.md

 api-documentation
 =================

-Our API documentation for Energimolnet.
+Our API documentation for Metry.
 Please help us to make it better!